 Who are ideal breast augmentation candidates?

-Dr. Neavin recommends a breast augmentation for women who lack additional fullness and size in their chest.
-However, many women who already have reasonable breast volume desire to increase their breast cup size or “perkiness”.
+Dr. Neavin recommends this procedure for women who lack additional fullness and size in their chest.
+However, many women who already have reasonable volume desire to increase their cup size or “perkiness”.
 Whether due to natural aging, genetics, pregnancy or weight loss, sagging of the breasts can occur and lack symmetry or appear disproportionate to the rest of body and thus a breast augmentation can solve this issue.

 If you’re ready to go with your breast augmentation then you’ve probably done some research and you may have chosen your ideal cup size, but what you may not readily consider is which implant will create the perfect look for your form.
-The material you choose for your procedure will often dictate the shape, texture and consistency of your look, which will further enhance your body.
+Choosing between saline or silicone for your procedure will often dictate the shape, texture and consistency of your look, which will further enhance your body.

 Silicone and Gummy Bear Implants